Walk Leader GuidanceAdmin2020-09-07T15:13:28+01:00

 Ramblers Membership & Insurance – Explain that if not a Ramblers member people are only insured for three walks.
 Current annual membership cost £35:85.
 Ramblers is a charity and spends money on maintaining legal rights of way to keep our paths open.
 You also get 10% discount from Cotswolds, Go Outdoors, Millets etc.

-Walk Description – Give a brief description of the walk, length, styles, gates, mud, animals in fields etc. lunch stops and pub or cafe stops.
+Walk Description – Give a brief description of the walk, length, stiles, gates, mud, animals in fields etc. lunch stops and pub or cafe stops.

 Toilet facilities – If toilet facilities are available, explain where they are on route.
 If anyone stays back for a call of nature ask them to inform the backmarker or walk leader so allowances can be made.